 The houses are very well equipped and are welcoming social environments.
 They are also places for the nurture of independent study.
-Every house has studies for each pupil, internet access and, above all, a purposeful air.
+Every house has study spaces for each pupil, internet access and, above all, a fun, homely and purposeful air.

 Pupils usually remain in the same house throughout their time at the College, learning from each other and taking on different roles as they move through the year groups.
 House year groups generally vary between ten and 15 and each house numbers around 60 pupils.

 House loyalties are strong and house friendships develop vertically as well as horizontally.
 Each pupil is known for who they are, and there are numerous opportunities to take on responsibilities and try new initiatives.

-We recognise that boarding needs to fit with parents’ lifestyles, so we are flexible regarding weekends.
+We recognise that boarding needs to fit with contemporary lifestyles, so we are uniquely flexible regarding weekends.

-At the start and end of terms, there are community weekends with an expectation for all to be in school over the weekend.
-Other weekends are flexible where overnight Saturday night leave is more fluid and some pupils go home.
-Typically, we have over half of our boarders in on Saturday nights because so much is happening.
+There are occasional weekends in each house where there is an expectation for all pupils to be in school over the weekend.
+All other weekends are flexible.
+Typically, we have over half of our boarders in school on Saturday nights because so much is happening.
 There are also exeats when everyone goes home.
 On these weekends, boarders return home on a Friday evening, take the whole weekend, and are not expected to return to the College until Sunday.

 Facilities in day houses are superb; they have everything the boarding houses have but the beds.

-Our minibus service is much appreciated by both parents and pupils.
-Pupils arrive in plenty of time for session one (8.15am target arrival at school) and they can decide beforehand or on the day which bus home they wish to take (6.00pm or 8.00pm).
+Our minibus service is very popular and much appreciated by parents and pupils.
+Pupils using the minibus service arrive in plenty of time for session one (8.15am target arrival at school) and they can decide beforehand or on the day which bus home they wish to take (6.00pm or 8.00pm).
 This gives them the flexibility to eat and work with their friends or at home with their families.